UC releases details on 113 employee sexual misconduct cases

 Many details and personal information in the documents are redacted but the records give an overview of how many sexual harassment cases were investigated system-wide at the University of California in recent years.

-The 113 cases occurred from Jan.
-1, 2013 to April 6, 2016 and include allegations that range from inappropriate conduct to sexual assault, according to a summary from the office of UC President Janet Napolitano.
-All the cases involve employees found to have violated the University's Sexual Violence and Sexual Harassment policy.
+The 113 cases occurred between January 2013 to April 6, 2016 and include allegations that range from inappropriate conduct to sexual assault, according to a summary from the office of UC President Janet Napolitano.
+All 113 cases involve employees found to have violated the University's Sexual Violence and Sexual Harassment policy.

 About 58 percent of the cases came from complaints by staff members, while 35 percent were from student complaints.
 The rest were unknown or anonymous.